mgeier/insipid-sphinx-theme/CONTRIBUTING.rst

 Initially, you might need to install a few packages that are needed to build the documentation::

-   python3 -m pip install -r doc/requirements.txt
+   python -m pip install --group doc

 To (re-)build the HTML files, use::

-   python3 setup.py build_sphinx
+   python setup.py build_sphinx

 The generated files will be available in the directory ``build/sphinx/html/``.